How to measure your child’s head for a bike helmet

 Measuring your child’s head using a flexible tape

-Run the tape around the circumference of your child’s head roughly 2 cms above the eyebrow all the way round.
+Run the tape around the circumference of your child’s head roughly 2cm above the eyebrow all the way around.

 Be careful to keep the tape straight, and not to dip down around the back of their head.